munyokii/Analyzing-Data-with-Pandas-and-Visualizing-Results-with-Matplotlib/README.md

 # Analyzing Data with Pandas and Visualizing Results with Matplotlib
+## Objective

+The goal of this project is to:

+- Load and analyze a dataset using pandas in Python.
+- Perform basic data analysis and statistics.
+- Visualize the data using matplotlib.
+- Draw insights and findings from the analysis.

 ## Running the program
 To run the program ensure you have python installed.